Peter Crossley-Holland: Symphony in D

-The symphony was composed over the period 1988 to 1994.
-It was recorded by the Royal Scottish National Orchestra, conducted by Martin Yates.
+The Symphony in D was composed over the period 1988 to 1994.
+There are four named movements: 'Vision', 'Pilgrimage', 'In the Stream of Life' and 'Offering'.
+It has been recorded by the Royal Scottish National Orchestra, conducted by Martin Yates.
 Writing for AllMusic, James Leonard criticised it saying "...though well-composed and effectively orchestrated, lacks drive and cogency.
 Each movement rolls forward without going anywhere in particular..."
-Greenfield and Layton, writing in The Penguin Guide, were kinder, noting "...the ideas unfolding inevitably and organically.
+Greenfield and Layton, writing in The Penguin Guide, note that "...the ideas unfolding inevitably and organically.
 The idiom is distinctly diatonic but there is a real sense of purpose.
 He writes well for the orchestra and always holds the listener."
+For MusicWeb International, Rob Barnett has described it as "a fine reflective symphony [which] ends with the confidence of serenity matched up against patent dramatics".

 Personal life

 He married Joan Mary Cowper in 1939.
 They had two children, Kevin and Sally.
 He set some of his son's poems to music; his final work, the song "The Philosopher Bird" has words by his son Kevin and is dedicated to his daughter Sally.
 He and his wife were divorced in 1970.
-He subsequently married Dr. Nicole Crossley-Holland (née Marzac), a French medieval historian who has taught at Aberystwyth University since 1985.
-He died of a heart attack on 27 April 2001, age 85.
+He subsequently married Dr. Nicole Crossley-Holland (née Marzac), a French medieval historian who taught at Aberystwyth University.
+He died in London of a heart attack on 27 April 2001, age 85.